-The South Australian Government has committed to implementing Justice Reinvestment trials in two locations.
+The Government of South Australia has committed to implementing justice reinvestment trials in two locations.

 Port Adelaide has been selected as a potential trial area.
 In order to get it right from the start, we need to consider what the community might think about it and how it might work.

-In July and August 2015, the Attorney-General’s Department (with support from PwC’s Indigenous Consulting (PIC)) began consultation with community members, service providers, government, non-government organisations and others about what a trial justice reinvestment project could look like for Port Adelaide.
-Further work is being undertaken to refine the scope of the trial and further engagment process.
+In July and August 2015, the Attorney-General’s Department (with support from PwC’s Indigenous Consulting) began consultation with community members, service providers, government, non-government organisations and others about what a trial justice reinvestment project could look like for Port Adelaide.
+Further work is being undertaken to refine the scope of the trial and further engagement process.

 What is justice reinvestment?